ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - a - React - Connecting React app to the backend.md

 @Luis/TAs:
 - provide help to students that struggle more, so that then can get the list of apartments quickly & they start the functionality to CREATE.

+- 4:30: meet for game + lab explanation

 Alternative:
 - Ask students who feels confident to start coding